OpenNebula/docs/source/open_cluster_deployment/firecracker_node_deployment/overview.rst

 How Should I Read This Chapter
 ================================================================================

-This chapter focuses on the configuration options for a Firecracker based Hosts.
-Read the :ref:`installation <fc_node>` section to add a Firecracker host to your OpenNebula cloud to start deploying microVMs.
+This chapter focuses on the configuration options for a Firecracker based Nodes.
+Read the :ref:`installation <fc_node>` section to add a Firecracker Node to your OpenNebula cloud to start deploying microVMs.
 Continue with :ref:`driver <fcmg>` section in order to understand the specific requirements, functionalities, and limitations of the Firecracker driver.

-You can then continue with Open Cloud :ref:`Storage <storage>` and :ref:`Networking <nm>` chapters to be able to deploy your Virtual Machines on your Firecracker hosts and access them remotely over the network.
+You can then continue with Open Cloud :ref:`Storage <storage>` and :ref:`Networking <nm>` chapters to be able to deploy your Virtual Machines on your Firecracker Nodes and access them remotely over the network.

 Hypervisor Compatibility
 ================================================================================